insta-nature/Interview-Question/OPPS/README.md

 ```

 > ### Overloading in Java.
-    Overloading is a Same name with Different parameter.
+    Overloading is a Same name with Different Parameter.

     Method Overloading allows different methods to have the same name, but different signatures where the signature can differ by the number of input parameters or type of input parameters, or a mixture of both.
 ```java